-September 21, 2019 is our fourth annual International Deaf Dogs Rock Day to celebrate and bring awareness to how much we think our deaf dogs rock.
-After we adopted our deaf boxer Nitro, we estimated his date of birth was sometime between September 15 and Septmeber 23, our Chief Executive Dog Nitro was born.
-He would have been 9 years old this month but unfortunately our beloved Nitro passed away Novermber 5, 2018 after a short but courageous battle with Lymphoma.
-It is because of our dear sweet deaf boxer Nitro and all of the beloved deaf dogs all over the world that we celebrate International Deaf Dogs Rock Day.
-Our Deaf Dogs Rock Day will also kick off Deaf Dog Awareness week which starts this year on Sunday September 20 and runs through Saturday September 26 (it always runs the last full week of September starting on a Sunday).
+September 19, 2020 is our fifth annual National Deaf Dogs Rock Day to celebrate and bring awareness to how much we think our deaf dogs rock.
+After we adopted our deaf boxer Nitro, we estimated his date of birth was sometime between September 15 and September 30, 2010.
+Nitro would have been 10 years old this month but unfortunately our beloved Nitro passed away November 5, 2018 after a short but courageous battle with Lymphoma.
+It is because of Nitro and all of the beloved deaf dogs all over the world that we celebrate National Deaf Dogs Rock Day.
+Our National Deaf Dogs Rock Day will also kick off Deaf Dog Awareness week which starts this year on Sunday September 20 and runs through Saturday September 26 (it always runs the last full week of September starting on a Sunday).

 Photo above: Some of our local deaf dog families here in Roanoke, VA.

 Above photo: Our Deaf Dogs Rock Executive Team (2018)

 It was on this week 11 years ago our deaf boxer boy Nitro was born.
 Ten weeks later. a City of Salem animal control officer found him on a cold November day dumped at a rising river in Salem, Virginia.
 The director of the City of Salem Animal Shelter Rebecca contacted Chris and I to see if we would consider adopting a little malnourished deaf boxer puppy.
 The rest of Nitro’s story is history.
 We welcomed him into our home not knowing one thing about training a deaf puppy and we named him Nitro.
 We had a lot to learn about training and living with a deaf dog but we both embraced the challenge.
 You can read more about Nitro’s Legacy by clicking here.